At the Immigrant's Table

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

-But then our bus came, and we decided to hop on it and eat home instead (we were both a little bit worried that my vegetarian paleo diet would make it hard to find something to eat at a restaurant).
+But then our bus came, and we decided to hop on it and eat at home instead (we were both a little bit worried that my vegetarian paleo diet would make it hard to find something to eat at a restaurant).
 But I just couldn't get Korean food off my mind; the whole ride back, I kept thinking about how I could satisfy my craving and make a worthy bowl of paleo vegetarian bibimbap that would make my old Korean restaurant owners proud.

 Paleo vegetarian bibimbapAs though it was fated, this recipe came together extremely easy, and we were ready to sink our chopsticks into a steaming bowl of paleo vegetarian bibimbap in under 30 minutes.

 Zucchini, bell peppers and carrots were sliced into matchsticks, producing a beautiful bed of fresh vegetables for our proteins (I used this borrowed mandoline to make light work of what normally would have been a Herculean task, and I was pretty pleased...
 But I found the round finger protector a little difficult to work with.
 Now I intend to test out this Benriner Japanese mandoline).
 A small portion of blanched spinach provided the infusion of greens that every good vegetarian bibimbap bowl needs.
-As I am continuing to eat tofu on my paleo diet, I made a quick spicy marinade for triangles of firm bean curd, which were then sauteed on an extremely hot cast iron pan.
+As I am continuing to eat tofu on my paleo diet, I made a quick spicy marinade for triangles of firm bean curd, which were then sauteed on an extremely hot cast-iron pan.
 A beautifully fried egg graced the top of this creation, along with a sprinkling of hemp seeds in place of the traditional sesame.

 Paleo vegetarian bibimbapServed with the egg and tofu still sizzling, this paleo vegetarian bibimbap was the ultimate healthy comfort food that we had been craving after a long, cold winter day.
 And for a perfect paleo treat, you can omit the tofu - I promise you that no one will complain.
 Just don't skip that marinade!